 Assessing injection site pain

 Challenges with high volume and high viscous drug formulations

 Patch pumps and large volume injectors for volumes from 1 to 20 ml

 Panel discussion: The challenges associated with large volume injectors

 Enterprise connected health and wearable drug delivery

-Low power wireless solutions for wearable drug delivery systems
+Low power wireless for drug delivery applications

 Ian has been Vice President Business Development, Delivery Systems with Ypsomed AG since 1995.
 He has had a number of roles in key account management and business development working with pharma companies to develop and bring to market innovative self-injection systems.
 He studied biochemistry and biotechnology in the UK from 1979-1983 and has worked in medical device companies since moving to Switzerland in 1990.
 Following the successful development and launch of a range of new pen and autoinjector custom products, Ypsomed Delivery Systems’ continues to focus on the development of next generation pen, autoinjector and bolus injector technologies.

 Assaf is the Head of Systems Integration at SteadyMed Theraputics Inc. and is responsible for SteadyMed’s PatchPump technology development.
 He has six years of experience in pumps technology development and holds B.S.E and M.E degrees from the Technion – Israel Institute of Technology.